Cow–calf operation: In Australia

 Approximately 90% of Australian cows are in strictly cow–calf operations.
-In southern Australia (NSW, Victoria, Tasmania, South Australia and south-western Western Australia) beef cattle are often reared on smaller properties as part of a mixed farming or grazing operation, but some properties do specialise in cattle breeding.
+In southern Australia (New South Wales, Victoria, Tasmania, South Australia and south-western Western Australia) beef cattle are often reared on smaller properties as part of a mixed farming or grazing operation, but some properties do specialise in cattle breeding.
 The southern calves are typically reared on pasture and sold as weaners, yearlings or as steers at about two years old or older.

 In the Top End, sub-tropical areas and in arid inland regions cattle are bred on native pastures on expansive cattle stations.
 Beef producers in northern Australia tend to operate more extensive pastoral enterprises than counterparts in southern Australia.
-Anna Creek Station in South Australia, Australia is the world's largest working cattle station.
+Anna Creek Station in South Australia is the world's largest working cattle station.
 The North Australian Pastoral Company Pty Limited (NAPCO) is now one of Australia's largest beef cattle producers, with a herd of over 180,000 cattle and fourteen cattle stations in Queensland and the Northern Territory.
 The Australian Agricultural Company (AA Co) manages a cattle herd of more than 585,000 head.
 Heytesbury Beef Pty Ltd owns and manages over 200,000 head of cattle across eight stations spanning the East Kimberley, Victoria River and Barkly Tablelands regions in Northern Australia.
 Most cattle from these regions are exported as manufacturing beef or as live animals under 350 kilograms live weight to South-East Asia for fattening in feedlots there.